Murder of Emanuel Jaques: Aftermath

 Numerous protests and marches occurred, demanding that the city clean up the Yonge Street area.
 Alderman Ben Nobleman of York sent telegrams to Prime Minister Pierre Trudeau and the media encouraging the return of capital punishment.

 These protests became a catalyst for shutting down the numerous adult stores, body rub parlours, and shoeshine stands along Yonge Street.
-Over time, Yonge Street would become a more upscale conventional district, and new developments such as Dundas Square would revitalize the area.

 In October 2002, twenty-five years after the murder, Robert Kribs was denied parole.

 Woods died in prison in April 2003, after being denied parole four times.
 Kribs and Betesh remain incarcerated; Betesh was most recently turned down for parole in 2020.

 In 2017, forty years after the murder, Canadian journalist and author Robert J. Hoshowsky published the first book-length account of the controversial case entitled Outraged: The Murder of Shoeshine Boy Emanuel Jaques.
 The book delves into the previously unknown details of the murder, trial and how it impacted various groups and communities, changing forever what had been known as "Toronto the Good."